PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 |not|!|Logical NOT|`!(ip.src == 10.10.0.2)`|

 !!! info
     The usage of `!value` is deprecated and using it could provide inconsistent results.
-Using the `!(value)` style is suggestet for more conistent results.
+Using the `!(value)` style is suggested for more consistent results.

 ### Packet Filter Toolbar